Skip to content

 MemVerge Transparent Checkpoint Operator Installation Guide

 This guide provides a step-by-step procedure for Kubernetes administrators to install the MemVerge Transparent Checkpoint Operator.
 The MemVerge Transparent Checkpoint Operator for Kubernetes provides automated snapshot and restore functionality for Kubernetes Pods.
-Designed for workloads that need high availability, fast recovery, and fault tolerance, the Transparent Checkpoint Operator leverages Kubernetes-native events to detect when Pods stop, fail, or are terminated.
-It automatically creates a snapshot of their state.
+Designed for workloads that need high availability, fast recovery, and fault tolerance, the Transparent Checkpoint Operator leverages Kubernetes-native events to detect when Pods stop, fail, or are terminated by automatically creating a snapshot of their state once an event is detected.
 These snapshots are then used to restore the application when Pods are restarted manually or through the scheduler.

 Prerequisites